- Page Editor Overview

 - Add Button: This is where it all begins!
 Click Add to add an action or enhancement to the page

-- Collapse/Expand Button: click to collapse the Blueprints Panel.
+- Collapse/Expand Button: click to collapse the Mods Panel.
 You can re-expand the panel by clicking the button again.

 Each panel entry has the following information and actions: